-Graduate Assistantships are awarded on a competitive basis for incoming doctoral students.
-Assistantships are for three years, contingent on satisfactory progress in the program and satisfactory evaluations from supervising faculty.
-Normally, applicants will not be admitted into the SCJ doctoral program unless they can be funded through a Graduate Assistantship, one of several Rutgers fellowships (see Additional Funding Opportunities: Rutgers Fellowships, pg.
-13), or another funding source.
+All incoming doctoral students are classified as TA/GAs for four years, contingent on satisfactory progress in the program and satisfactory evaluations from supervising faculty.
+Normally, applicants will not be admitted into the SCJ doctoral program unless they can be funded through a TA/GA line, which is one of several funding opportunities (see Additional Funding Opportunities: Rutgers Fellowships, pg.
+15), or another funding source.
 We expect doctoral students to be active, engaged members of the Rutgers School of Criminal Justice community, and this is best accomplished by providing support to our students.